10 Signs That You Shouldn’t Serve or Sell

 If you’ve finished your BASSET Certification with BASSET On The Fly, you’re already armed with the knowledge you need to make sure you’re in compliance with the law.
 But as servers ourselves, we know that a quick and easy refresher is always nice.

 Serving or Selling Alcohol May Be a Bad Idea If the Customer Is:

 - Talking loudly, being very boisterous.

-- Behaving more overtly than is socially accepted – overly friendly to other customers, overly animated, or using overtly sexual speech or gestures.
+- Behaving more overtly than is socially accepted, such as, acting overly friendly to other customers, overly animated, or using overtly sexual speech or gestures.

 - Flushed in the face.

-- Less able to control emotion – uncontrollably laughing or overly sadness when the situation doesn’t warrant it.
+- Less able to control emotion.
+Behavior such as uncontrollable laughing or overly sadness when the situation doesn’t warrant it.

-- Less able to control motor functions – has slurred speech, is swaying or staggering, is missing their mouth with glass or utensils.
+- Less able to control motor functions and exhibiting slurred speech, is swaying or staggering, is missing their mouth with glass or utensils.

 - Careless with money, often with bravado and boasting.